ole-old/Video-Book-Manual/how-to-create-video-books-using-a-computer-with-microsoft-windows/README.md

 You can download the software by following [this link](http://www.microsoft.com/en-us/download/details.aspx?id=17792).
 Warning: do not download this software from anyone other than Microsoft as it may end up being a virus you download.

+When the download has finished, double click the installer and follow the instructions.

 # 2 - Pick a PDF, group of images, or presentation and open it on your screen